By the end of this chapter, you should be able to:

 attributes are, this section is going to be challenging.
 You can work through the first couple sections of Code Academy HTML + CSS to get a better understanding, or check out an excellent tutorial by Shay Howe here

 The Document Object Model (DOM) is a programming interface for HTML, XML and SVG documents.
 It provides a structured representation of the document as a tree.
 The DOM defines methods that allow access to the tree, so that they can change the document structure, style and content.
-The DOM provides a representation of the document as a structured group of nodes and objects, possessing various properties and methods.
+The DOM provides a representation of the document as a structured group of nodes and objects, possessing letious properties and methods.
 Nodes can also have event handlers attached to them, and once an event is triggered, the event handlers get executed.
 Essentially, it connects web pages to scripts or programming languages.

 To access the DOM, we make use of the